What Is Gravlax?

 - 1 large bunch chopped fresh dill (stems included – about 1 cup)

 For the sauce:

 - 3 tablespoons Dijon-style mustard

-- For the sauce, stir the brown sugar and vinegar together in a small bowl until the sugar is dissolved.
-Whisk in the mustard, oil and sour cream until smooth.
-Stir in the fresh dill and place in a serving bowl.
-Makes about 1/2 cup.
+- To make the sauce, stir the brown sugar and vinegar together in a small bowl until the sugar is completely dissolved.